 Initiation

-In this phase, the project manager crafts the overall strategy and approach, building the framework that will underpin the entire project.
+In this phase, the manager crafts the overall strategy and approach for each individual project, building the framework that will underpin the entire project.
 The project manager must take everything into account, from zoning and regulatory standards, through design specs, to the availability of resources.
+A well‑defined project charter and preliminary risk register form the backbone of the controlling process.

 Planning

-At this point, the project manager creates a detailed plan of work, breaking down all necessary tasks and creating a detailed outline of the workflow process.
+At this point, the manager creates a detailed plan of work, breaking down all necessary tasks and creating a detailed outline of the workflow process.
 This outline assigns work, sets milestones, predicts risks, and allocates resources.
+During the planning process, the manager also establishes a baseline schedule, identifies the critical path, and specifies the drivers for project monitoring that will be used throughout execution.

 Execution phase

 During the execution phase, staff complete their assigned tasks under the oversight of the project manager.
-The project manager supervises the completion of work, checking that all benchmarks are met.
+The manager supervises the completion of work, checking that all benchmarks are met.
+Resource leveling and earned‑value tracking help detect cost variance and time variance before they threaten project outcomes.

 Monitoring and control